brendt/stitcher.io/app/Blog/Content/2022-05-30-php-enum-style-guide.md

 Enums shouldn't provide complex functionality, if you find yourself writing too much logic in your enums, you probably want to look into using the [state pattern](/blog/laravel-beyond-crud-05-states) instead.

-A good rule of thumb is that if it can fit into a `<hljs keyword>match</hljs>` expression (without returning closures or callables or what not), you're good to go.
+A good rule of thumb is that if it can fit into a `match` expression (without returning closures or callables or what not), you're good to go.
 Otherwise consider alternatives.

 {{ cta:dynamic }}